binary-alkemi/BTK_inhibitor/README.md

-# BTK_inhibitor
-Computational designing of Bruton Tyrosine Kinase (BTK) Inhibitor
+# Computational design of Bruton Tyrosine Kinase (BTK) Inhibitors

 This project is divided in following parts:
 1. Cheminformatic analysis of BTK inhibitors